scan-to/scantokit-android/README.md

-AIQ aiqkit Android SDK sample implementation With Java
+Scanto aiqkit Android SDK sample implementation With Java
 -----------------

 The Android SDK gives you access to the powerful AIQ Vision Search platform to integrate into your Android app.
-It uses [AIQApi]("https://github.com/aiqtech/AIQApi-Android") library for the api calls.
+It uses [AIQApi]("https://github.com/scan-to/AIQApi-Android") library for the api calls.

 #### AppID and Ingestion

 Before using the sdk, an AppID/Secret pair is required.
-This can be obtained from the client dashboard at https://dashboard.aiq.tech/.
+This can be obtained from the client dashboard at https://dashboard.scanto.tech/.
 You also need to ingest some image/pdf/video before you can search for them.

 #### Add aiqkit as a Dependency.